Funded Trader Earns $200K Account!

 I’ve been on the charts almost every day.
 There have been times between months 3 and 6, I took a break from the charts.
 I wanted to go over all that I have learned.
 That’s when I started seeing interviews of other traders such as blake, tradingnut, desiretotrade.
 Things started to change.
 I began hearing about prop firms.
 It made sense to me.

-What is a hard lesson that trading has taught you?
+What is a hard lesson that simulated trading has taught you?

 Editorial Note: Some responses have been altered to fix grammatical errors.